moomoohk/AyloBot-Controller/README.md

 Privacy
 =======

-You don't have to worry about entering you Twitch OAuth token, it's saved nowhere in the code or on your computer.
+Your Twitch OAuth token is not saved or used anywhere besides sending it to Twitch for authentication.

 Screenies
 =========